Tayabas: Cityhood

 On July 14, 2007, the municipality held a plebiscite to ratify the conversion of the said act, with the residents voting in favor of the move, although there was a low turnout of voters for the plebiscite.

 The Supreme Court declared the cityhood law of Tayabas and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
 On December 22, 2009, the cityhood law of Tayabas and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
 On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Tayabas and 15 cities to become regular municipalities.
 Finally, on February 15, 2011, Tayabas becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of Tayabas and 15 other cities.

 Geography

+Tayabas is 9 km from Lucena and 139 km from Manila and it is accessible by land from Metro Manila passing through Rizal and Laguna east via Manila East Road or via South Luzon Expressway.

 Barangays

-Tayabas is politically subdivided into 66 barangays.
+Tayabas is politically subdivided into 66 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.